rooprg/scraping_challenge_mars_news_weather/README.md

 There was no data cleaning in Part I. Data was scraped from website as is.

-For Part II, data types were changed from "object" to integer; float; and datatime prior to analysis.
+For Part II, several data types were changed from object to integer; float; and datatime prior to analysis.

 **(4) Data Visualization Techniques:**